tamdaz/kanjo/README.md

 bun run dev
 ```

-In order for the front-end to communicate with the API, both must be started simultaneously.
+In order for the front-end to communicate with the API, both must be started.

 ## Unit tests

-When you contribute to a project, unit tests are essential to ensure that everything works properly.
+When you contribute to this project, unit tests are essential to ensure that everything works properly.

 ```cr
 crystal spec --progress --stats